-We think this Valentine’s Day Mini Cake is just as beautiful as our Frozen Ombre Mini Cakes but was 10 times easier to make.
+We think these Valentine’s Day Mini Cakes are just as beautiful as our Frozen Ombre Mini Cakes but was 10 times easier to make.
 We hereby decree that all future Mini Cakes should be square!!

-If you want to stay up-to-date on all our Valentine’s Day posts, Follow Two Sisters Crafting on Pinterest!
+If you want to stay up-to-date on all our Valentine’s Day Treat ideas, Follow Two Sisters Crafting on Pinterest!